ddttom/doc2web/docs/user-manual.md

 A: The modular architecture improves maintainability, makes the code easier to understand, and allows for better testing and debugging.
 While users don't directly interact with the modules, they benefit from more reliable and maintainable software.

 **Q: Is the generated HTML properly formatted for debugging?**
-A: Yes, doc2web now generates properly formatted HTML with indentation and line breaks, making it easy to read, debug, and inspect.
+A: Yes, doc2web generates properly formatted HTML with indentation and line breaks, making it easy to read, debug, and inspect.
 The HTML follows web development best practices while preserving all document content and structure.

-**Q: How does doc2web handle table formatting from DOCX documents?**
+**Q: How does doc2web handle formatting from DOCX documents?**
-A: doc2web now provides comprehensive table formatting with professional styling, semantic HTML structure, and accessibility features.
-Tables automatically get proper `<thead>` and `<tbody>` sections, header detection, responsive design, and modern CSS styling with borders, padding, and hover effects.
+A: doc2web provides comprehensive formatting preservation including table styling with professional appearance, semantic HTML structure, and accessibility features.
+Text formatting (italic, bold, mixed styles) is preserved through enhanced style mapping and CSS generation with proper specificity and conflict resolution.

-**Q: Does doc2web properly convert italic text from DOCX documents?**
-A: Yes, doc2web now includes a comprehensive italic formatting fix that ensures all types of italic text (direct formatting, character styles, and mixed formatting) are properly converted from DOCX to HTML.
-The fix includes enhanced mammoth.js configuration, comprehensive style mapping, and validation to ensure italic formatting is preserved throughout the conversion process.

 ---